-Cut the potatoes into a suitable size and run under cold water for a few minutes to remove some starch.
+- Cut the potatoes into a suitable size and run under cold water for a few minutes to remove some starch.

 - Cook the potatoes until they are starting to break down around the edges, be careful not to overcook them!
 Drain into a colander.

-You’ll need roasting tin large enough to comfortably hold the potatoes without them being too close together.
+- You’ll need roasting tin large enough to comfortably hold the potatoes without them being too close together.
 If it is too small the potatoes will produce too much steam and will not crisp up properly.

 - Take the roasting pan out of the oven and carefully put in the potatoes.
 Move them around a little to coat in the fat and place bake into the oven.

-Serve with your favourite trimmings.
+- Serve with your favourite trimmings.

 - 12 medium floury potatoes, peeled (I find Maris Pipers work well and are easily available)